Designations Congruent with Things: Chapter 17

 “Yes,” Newt says, “yes, I agree, it just—it just feels that way, it just really feels like you can.
 And they can.
 And other things.
 Why does the bookcase have no sides?”

-“Have you considered,” Hermann says, “that part of what you are currently experiencing may be due to extreme sleep deprivation?”
+“Have you considered,” Hermann says, “that part of what you’re currently experiencing may be due to extreme sleep deprivation?”

-“Yes,” Hermann says, sounding strained.
+“Yes,” Hermann says, equally strained.
 “I know about that.”

 “Okay,” Newt replies, slightly breathless.